Learn More About Our Clubs & Organizations

 Dance Club

-Dance Club is one of the largest clubs on campus and open to everyone.
-The club provides members classes once a week consisting of hip-hop, lyrical, jazz, ballet, pointe, tap and modern.
+Dance Club is one of the largest clubs on campus and is open to everyone.
+The club provides members weekly classes consisting of hip-hop, lyrical, jazz, ballet, tap, and modern.
 No experience is necessary.
-Also, we hold two major performances a year.
-We want to promote the art of dance, as well as to provide our members with a variety of dance styles in a fun and inclusive environment.
+We also hold two major performances a year to showcase our hard work to our friends and family.
+We want to promote the art of dance, as well as to provide our members with a variety of dance styles in a fun and inclusive environment!

 Girls from the Hill (GFTH)

-Girls From The Hill (GFTH) is Stonehill's only all-female a cappella group, founded in 2000 by Abbey Pannozzo '04 and Nicola Parry '04.
+Girls From The Hill is Stonehill's all-female a cappella group.
+We are focused on fostering a welcoming space where we all have the ability to openly share our musical talents amongst our peers.
 Directed and organized entirely by students, GFTH carries on its legacy through admirable peer leadership and performance.

 Goose Troupe Improvisational Comedy Club

 Students participate in and/or observe a variety of unrehearsed scenes & games and develop valuable acting and public speaking skills that can be used on and off the stage.
-Culminates in an end of the semester show for the entire campus, typically held in The Hill.
+Culminates in an end of the semester charity show for the entire campus.

 RUCKUS Step and Hip Hop Dance Club